The Legend of Dragoon: Development

 There were originally no plans for CGI movies as the character models were polygon-based and there would be a disconnect between real-time and CGI graphics.
 The development team acquiesced to use CGI movies for key events because they looked impressive and they wanted to showcase the characters flying through the air.
 It was challenging for the developers to create smoke because it was their first time attempting this effect.
-The game's real-time lighting was designed to emulate the lighting used in CGI cutscenes so the development team focused on the parts that the player would be drawn to, allowing its economical use.
-The number of CGI movies and pre-rendered backgrounds meant that the game had to be spread across four CDs, which was the maximum number of discs possible for a single PlayStation case.
+The game's real-time lighting was designed to emulate the lighting used in CGI cutscenes.
+The development team limited the lighting's brightness and used it to draw attention to important elements on the map.
+The number of CGI movies and pre-rendered backgrounds meant that the game had to be spread across four CDs.

 According to Yoshida, a dedicated team of ten artists worked on the game's concept art.
-The team chose the character's names by writing down 100 names between the letters A to N and then choosing the names they liked best and attaching them to the characters who fit the proposed name.
+The team chose the character's names by writing down 100 names and then choosing the names they liked best and attaching them to the characters who fit the proposed name.
 Iwata was chosen to design the main characters after other designers proposed an anime aesthetic, which was rejected.
-Iwata originally only designed Dart and Rose, with Rose's hair being bright green.
+Iwata originally only designed Dart and Rose, with Rose's hair bright green.
 As the setting shifted towards a more realistic tone, elements such as Rose's green hair were removed.
-The characters were given key colors so players could easily distinguish them from each other, with each color matching a character's personality.
+The characters were given key colors so players could easily distinguish them from each other and each color matches a character's personality.